 295 credit unions added Select Employee Groups (SEGs)—groups that share any common bond of association or occupation—to their Fields of Membership (FOM) in 2020.
 All told, 7,540 specific SEGs were added, which led to more than 18 million potential new members in total, good for an average of over 60,000 per credit union and right around 30,000 per group.
 Due to the large number of institutions adding SEGs, however, these numbers don’t tell the whole story.
 For example, the median potential new members per institution was only 500, while the median per group was slightly more than 100.

-Given these large discrepancies across the board, a deeper, more segmented look at the data provided by the National Credit Union Administration (NCUA) is required.
+Given these large discrepancies across the board, a deeper, more segmented look at the trends within data provided by the National Credit Union Administration (NCUA) is required.

 The Biggest Credit Unions Add the Most SEGs